tid213/greencapz-web-app/README.md

 # greencapz

-This app is designed to display sensor readings for users.

-It will take data from a raspberry pi and send to a database.

-When users login, it will display graphs of the different sensor output and a current reading.
+I built this app to help me monitor the water tank for my hydroponic garden.
+This app takes the data stored from a MongoDB database and displays the current readings and graphs the past 7 days on a line chart.
+The app monitors water temperature, water PPM, room temperature and humidity.

+This app uses an MongoDB/Express/Pug/Node stack.
+I used Pug because it's what I was familiar with.